midl-dev/tezos-serverless-signer-apps/docs/docs/register-consensus-key.md

 Then, with the Ledger connected and the Wallet app open, issue the command:

 ```
-octez-client register consensus key for acme-bakery to acme-consensus
+octez-client set consensus key for acme-bakery to acme-consensus
 ```

 Replace `acme-bakery` with your baker alias.